 As the day comes to a close, our fantastic evening program takes center stage.
 From game shows to talent shows, plays to campfires, or trips into town for bowling or mini golf, no two nights are ever alike.
 Whether we’re drinking milkshakes on Sandy Hirsch night, belting out the songs to The Greatest Showman on Karaoke night, or screaming and hollering during The Price is Right, this final activity of the day NEVER disappoints!

-While no two days at camp are completely alike, our consistent schedule is hugely beneficial to a child’s development.
+While every day at camp is different, our consistent schedule is hugely beneficial to a child’s development.
 Still, every now and again, a little change never hurt.

 Giving campers a little extra time to sleep in, the extended breakfast allows girls to drop in as they wish for warm pastries, custom omelets, made-to-order waffles, and fresh juices (and not just orange!).
-Free choice follows, though everyone is encouraged to get active…try yoga, take a spin class, run the 5k, swim to the island.
+Free choice follows, though everyone is encouraged to get active…try yoga, take a spin class, run the 5k, or swim to Frog Rock.
 The afternoon’s special event will never disappoint.
 From Carnival to Winter Wonderland to Circus Camp, Sunday afternoons will dazzle.